anjaliaglawe/RetrievePosts/README.md

     $ mvn clean install

-- mvn package will create a jar in target directory.
+- mvn install will create a jar in target directory.
 To execute the jar and run the main program from command line execute following command.

   java -cp target/retrieveFeed-1.0-SNAPSHOT.jar com.retrieve.feed.RetrievePosts